konveyor/enhancements/enhancements/multi-language support/README.md

       - "--port=8080"
 ```

-If a user wishes to run a community provider, or override a supported provider, they must provide a yaml with the container definition.
-This can be passed in from a new flag such as `--unsupported-provider`.
-This configuration will then be added to the podman pod spec during kantra's runtime.
+As discussed previosuly, if using `--unsupported-provider`, this configuration will be added to the podman pod spec for community providers, and override the configuraton for supported providers.

 Example analyze for a Java application, which would use a supported provider: